FOREX-U.S. dollar mixed after upbeat data; Aussie and Kiwi jump

 NEW YORK, June 23 (Reuters) - Optimism over China’s economic prospects drove the Australian, New Zealand and Canadian dollars higher on Monday, while the euro struggled to make headway after some softer business- sentiment surveys.

-Stronger-than-expected May U.S. existing home sales added to a generally appealing longer-term outlook for the U.S. dollar, although some analysts are waiting for more confirmation, which would feed into the tightening bias for U.S. monetary policy.
+Stronger-than-expected May U.S. existing home sales data added to a generally appealing longer-term outlook for the U.S. dollar, although some analysts are waiting for more confirmation which would feed into the tightening bias for U.S. monetary policy.

 “We are generally a bit more constructive on the outlook for the U.S. dollar overall.
 But given what the Fed has told us recently, we need to see a bit more data coming through to really tell us which way the policy risks are going to move from here,” he said.

-HSBC’s monthly survey of purchasing managers pointed to the first expansion in six months for China’s manufacturing sector, which is crucial to the world’s growth prospects and demand for a wide range of commodities.
+Earlier, HSBC’s monthly survey of purchasing managers pointed to the first expansion in six months by China’s manufacturing sector, which is crucial to the world’s growth prospects and demand for a wide range of commodities.

-That helped lift the Australian dollar to a 2-month high against the greenback, as China is its biggest export market.
-The Aussie rose to $0.9445 before easing back to $0.9412.
+That helped lift the Australian dollar to a 2-month high against the greenback because China is its biggest export market.
+The Aussie rose to $0.9445 before easing back to $0.9422.

 “There has just been a bit of a risk-on play this morning,” said Stephen Gallo, head of European currency strategy at Canadian bank BMO in London.
 “The Aussie, Kiwi and Canadian dollar all look wrapped up in that.”